MartinsGrinfelds/learning-MySQL/README.md

 # learning-MySQL
-All the solutions to the challenges which I completed while working through Colt Steele's MySQL course on Udemy.
+All the solutions to the challenges of a MySQL course on Udemy.